Dolphin Entertainment (DLPN) & Its Rivals Head-To-Head Review

 |2.49

-Dolphin Entertainment presently has a consensus price target of $12.00, suggesting a potential upside of 183.02%.
-As a group, “Personal services” companies have a potential upside of 25.45%.
-Given Dolphin Entertainment’s stronger consensus rating and higher probable upside, equities analysts plainly believe Dolphin Entertainment is more favorable than its competitors.
+Dolphin Entertainment currently has a consensus price target of $12.00, suggesting a potential upside of 212.50%.
+As a group, “Personal services” companies have a potential upside of 21.95%.
+Given Dolphin Entertainment’s stronger consensus rating and higher possible upside, equities analysts plainly believe Dolphin Entertainment is more favorable than its peers.

 Summary

-Dolphin Entertainment competitors beat Dolphin Entertainment on 7 of the 13 factors compared.
+Dolphin Entertainment peers beat Dolphin Entertainment on 7 of the 13 factors compared.

 About Dolphin Entertainment (Get Rating)